ottotsuma/software-engineer-website/src/components/Monad/notes.md

 ---

-Could defence and magic defence be rolled into vitality, magic and strength?
+Could defense and magic defense be rolled into vitality, magic and strength?

 Critical defense, parry, glance, defend